hassan4554/School-Management-System/README.md

 # School Management System

+##  Live Demo
+Check out the live demo of **School Management System**: 👉 [School Management System](https://school-management-system-gamma-vert.vercel.app/)

 ##  Introduction / Overview

 **School Management System** is a comprehensive platform designed to streamline the management of students, teachers, parents, classes, lessons, exams, attendance, and more.
-It provides dedicated dashboards for **admin**, **teachers**, **students**, and **parents**, enabling efficient communication, data management, and real-time updates across the school ecosystem.
+It provides dedicated dashboards for **Admin**, **Teachers**, **Students**, and **Parents**, enabling efficient communication, data management, and real-time updates across the school ecosystem.

 The system leverages modern web technologies and a robust database schema to ensure scalability, security, and ease of use for all stakeholders.